Podcast: Exams during Covid-19

 Robyn, Specialist Support Professional for the Visually Impaired (SSPVI) and Qualified Teacher of the Visually Impaired (QTVI)

 Robyn works with blind and partially sighted students from the beginning of their mainstream school journey, right through to Post-graduate studies at a number of universities.
-She supports them to reach their potential, by working on everything from research skills and data collection to workload planning and accessibility adaptions.
-If you have concerns about adjusting to new assessment styles or getting the most out of the support available to you, Robyn is here to help!
+She supports them to reach their potential by working on everything from research skills and data collection to workload planning and accessibility adaptions.
+During the podcast she provides advice on adjusting to new assessment styles and getting the most out of the support available.

 Nicky, Deputy Head of Disability Service at the University of the West of England (UWE, Bristol)

 Nicky works with students with disabilities applying to and studying at UWE.
 She guides them through the process of disclosing and describing their disability, communicating their needs to lecturers, and working with the Exams team to organise reasonable adjustments or adaptions.
-If you are worried about how you will be able to sit your exams and how your support arrangements will be translated to suit assessments during Covid-19, Nicky is here to answer your questions.
-She can let you know how it works at UWE, and recommend the conversations you need to be having with your university to get ready for your summer assessments.
+In the podcast, Nicky addresses worries about how you will be able to sit your exams and how your support arrangements will be translated to suit assessments during Covid-19.
+She describes how it works at UWE, and recommends the conversations you need to be having with your university to get ready for your summer assessments.

 Jenna, RNIB Legal Rights advice team

 Jenna works in the Legal Rights team at RNIB.
 She advises students on a wide range of issues including accessibility, reasonable adjustments and challenging disability discrimination in Further and Higher education.
-If you want clarity on the support you are entitled to and advice on what to do if you feel you are being treated unfairly by your university, come and talk to Jenna!
+In the podcast, she goes into detail to provide clarity on the rights and support you are entitled to, with advice on what to do if these are not made available to you.

 Share this page